cvillers/jwt-http-proxy/README.md

 ## Components

+### Proxy server
+A reverse-proxy server which receives POST requests, appends a JWT token with the username and date, and forwards the request to a configurable upstream server.

 ### Echo server

-A simple server which logs information about the request and also echoes it back to the client.
+A simple server for demonstrating the proxy operation, which logs information about the request and echoes it back to the client.
-This can be used to observe the operation of the proxy.

 ## Development